vitest-dev/vitest/docs/advanced/api/index.md

 ::: warning
 The `resolveConfig` doesn't resolve the `workspace`.
 To resolve workspace configs, Vitest needs an established Vite server.

+Also note that `viteConfig.test` will not be fully resolved.
+If you need Vitest config, use `vitestConfig` instead.
 :::

 ## parseCLI